 Consider these projections for 2019 from a report by Accenture:

-As use of mobile devices continues to expand, it seems logical that medical practices should offer a means to directly connect a patient with the provider.
+As the use of mobile devices continues to expand, it seems logical that medical practices should offer a means to directly connect a patient to the provider.

 The National Telecommunications and Information Administration (NTIA) reported that in 2015, every age group and education level has increased its Internet use.
 While users aged 15-44 remained consistent between 2013 and 2015 at 84%, Americans 45-64 years old increased from 73% to 77%.
 Internet use by older Americans, ages 65 and older, jumped from 51% to 56%.